Sources of Business Finance: Funding Your Enterprise in 2026

 Debt Financing: Borrowing for Growth

-Debt financing is a common and often preferred method for businesses seeking external capital.
+Debt financing is a common method for businesses seeking external capital.
 It involves borrowing money that must be repaid over a specified period, usually with interest.
-The key advantage here is that the business retains full ownership and control; lenders don’t gain any equity in the company.
+The business retains full ownership and control; lenders do not gain equity.

 Common forms of debt financing include bank loans, lines of credit, and bonds.
-Bank loans can be term loans (a lump sum repaid over time) or revolving credit facilities (a flexible line of credit that can be drawn upon as needed).
-According to the Bank of England’s 2025 lending survey, small and medium-sized enterprises (SMEs) continue to rely heavily on overdrafts and term loans for working capital and expansion projects, though interest rates as of May 2026 remain a consideration.
+Bank loans can be term loans, repaid over time, or revolving credit facilities, a flexible line of credit that can be drawn upon as needed.
+According to the Bank of England’s 2025 lending survey, small and medium-sized enterprises (SMEs) continue to rely heavily on overdrafts and term loans for working capital and expansion projects.
+As of July 2026, interest rates remain a key consideration for borrowers.

 Pros of Debt Financing: